the-events-calendar/the-events-calendar/readme.txt

 * Widget: Upcoming events
 * Events Taxonomies (Categories & Tags)
 * Completely ajaxified for super smooth browsing
+* Completely responsive from mobile to tablet to desktop
 * Tested on the major theme frameworks such as Genesis, Woo Themes, Thesis and many more.
 * Increase your SEO with Microformats
 * Internationalized & Translated